Explore African American influence and culture throughout Orlando.

 Get a taste of Orlando’s rich culinary artistry at Black-owned restaurants throughout the city.
 Start at The District GastroBar in the Parramore District for modern fare with a vintage ambiance and a seriously cool history.
 The eatery was once featured in The Green Book, an annual guidebook created first published in 1936 to help African American travelers safely navigate a segregated country.
 Outside, murals honor legendary icons like Ella Fitzgerald, Ray Charles and Count Basie, all of whom performed in the area, for an unbeatable mix of history and flavor.

-Additional options include The Licking Orlando, House of Mac, Streetwise Urban Food, DaJen Eats, Chicken Fire, Chick’n Cone, Sister Honey’s, Selam Etriopean, Brick & Spoon, Vitality Bowls Orlando, Oley’s Kitchen, Nikki’s Place, Brappin’ Crabs, Smoke Made Meats and many more tasty picks throughout the destination.
+Additional options include The Licking Orlando, House of Mac, Streetwise Urban Food, Chicken Fire, Chick’n Cone, Sister Honey’s, Selam Etriopean, Brick & Spoon, Vitality Bowls Orlando, Oley’s Kitchen, Nikki’s Place, Brappin’ Crabs, Smoke Made Meats and many more tasty picks throughout the destination.

 Discover: Black-Owned Restaurants in Orlando